deltachat/deltachat-pages/es/help.md

 ### No puedo importar mi clave PGP existente en Delta Chat.

 The most likely cause is that your key is encrypted and/or uses a password.
 Such keys are not supported by Delta Chat.
 You could remove the passphrase encryption and the password and try the import again.

-If you want to keep your passphrase you'll have to create an e-mail alias for use with Delta Chat such that Delta Chat's key is tied to this e-mail alias.
+Another common error is having the wrong file ending.
+Use the ASCII armored format and an `.asc` file ending.

 Delta Chat supports common OpenPGP private key formats, however, it is unlikely that private keys from all sources will be fully supported.
 This